 Add a spoonful of pesto to homemade minestrone, creamy tomato, or vegetable bisque.

-Use pesto as a spread on grilled cheese and sandwiches.
+Use pesto as a spread on grilled cheese.

 - Pesto Aioli

 Add a spoonful of pesto to homemade mayonnaise for a fancy-feeling aioli perfect for serving with roasted potatoes.

 Spread pesto over salmon filets and top with cheesy breadcrumbs.
 Broil the salmon until cooked through and topping is golden brown and crisp.
 Or follow this delicious recipe for the best pesto salmon!

 Use pesto as pizza sauce!

 - Trapanese Pesto (aka Tomato Pesto)